 St Michael's Mount from Trencrom Hill

 People were tribal, and tribal lands extended quite far.
-But absolute sovereignty and despotic rule over territories was not the case: across Britain there was a notable set of pan-tribal laws and traditions, with a judiciary (the ovates), keepers of traditions and histories (the bards) and priest-philosophers (the druids) who held supervisory and advisory roles, welding Britain into an unified patchwork of domains without a constitutional framework but with rules, laws and customs nonetheless.
+But absolute sovereignty and despotic rule over territories was not the case: across Britain there was a set of pan-tribal laws and traditions, with a judiciary (the ovates), the keepers of traditions and histories (the bards) and the priest-philosophers (the druids) who upheld these customs, holding supervisory, advisory and jurisprudential roles, welding Britain into a unified patchwork of domains without a national constitutional framework but with rules, laws and customs nonetheless.

-There was a philosophy of justice and fair allocation of resources: if families in tribes grew or shrank in size, periodic redistributions of land and houses would occur to accommodate such changes, and if there were extraordinary needs, the tribe would support those needs since the strength and welfare of the tribe as a whole were important.
+There was a philosophy of justice and fair allocation of resources: if families in tribes grew or shrank in size, periodic redistributions of land and houses would occur to accommodate such changes - this continued amongst the Scots Highland clans until the 1700s - and if there were extraordinary needs, the tribe would support those needs since the strength, interdependence and welfare of the tribe as a whole were important.

 Chiefs and local monarchs held resources on behalf of clan members and were generally accountable to them.
-It wasn't a perfect system and there were no doubt squabbles and injustices, but the British social system was noted and remarked on by outsiders.
+It was by no means a perfect system and there were no doubt squabbles and injustices, but the ancient British social system was noted and remarked on by outsiders.
 It had a common law system, and the British socio-political system of today has its roots in principles established in the iron age.

-These were transitional times in which tribal and private rights were changing.
-Later in the iron age a money economy developed, and this 500ish year period saw an incremental shift from tribal toward more private conditions.
-But it was the coming of the Romans and later the Saxons who took this further, affecting Cornwall even though they didn't take it over.
+These were transitional times in which tribal and private rights were changing in relation to each other.
+Later in the iron age a money economy developed, and this 500ish year period saw an incremental shift by degrees from tribal toward more private conditions.
+It was the coming of the Romans and later the Saxons who took this further, affecting Cornwall even though they didn't take it over.

 Why hill camps?